liguowang/CrossMap/docs/index.rst

 Convert BED format files
 -------------------------
 A `BED <http://genome.ucsc.edu/FAQ/FAQformat.html#format1>`_ (Browser Extensible Data) file is a tab-delimited text file describing genome regions or gene annotations.
-It is the standard file format used by UCSC.
 It consists of one line per feature, each containing 3-12 columns.
 CrossMap converts BED files with less than 12 columns to a different assembly by updating the chromosome and genome coordinates only; all other columns remain unchanged.
 Regions from old assembly mapping to multiple locations to the new assembly will be split.
 For 12-columns BED